marktran/rtfm-api/README.md

 ### Rate limit

-RTFM allows up to 500 requests per 10 second period from the same IP address for the same account.
-If you exceed this limit, you'll get a *429 Too Many Requests* response for subsequent requests.
+RTFM allows up to 10 requests per second from the same IP address.
+If you exceed this limit, you'll get a *503 Service Unavailable* response for subsequent requests.

-Check the `Retry-After` header to see how many seconds to wait before retrying.

 ## Images